interrogator/jason-lee-iran/README.md

 This is my first photo of Iran.
 I escaped from Turkmenistan and within minutes of being in Iran I was offered a celebratory cup of non-alcoholic-beer.

-The election was a couple of days ago and I think I was accidentally let into the country at the wrong time.
-On my way out, en route to Berlin, the immigration police detained me for a few hours and interrogated me.

 > Mashad, Iran

 ---